Otago MBA - a path to career fulfilment

 He quickly mapped out a strategy and implementation roadmap, which was exactly what he learnt from the strategy paper at the Otago MBA.
 By leveraging his overseas educational background he decided to start a business in tutoring students for IELTS exams.
 As a first step he worked in the industry for a year to see how the business was run.

 In May 2014, Sam set up the ProgressEnglish tutoring centre.
-The business has strived and been growing steadily.
+The business thrived and grew steadily.
 Sam attributed this to the business skills that he has learnt and the toolkit he picked up at the Otago MBA – including soft skills such as networking and maintaining a positive attitude to hard skills such as financial analysis, marketing, and sales techniques, as well as strategic planning and implementation.

 Sam looks ahead with great confidence.